-All Sultana students receive high quality responsive first instruction and intervention within their regular classroom.
+All Montera students receive high quality responsive first instruction and intervention within their regular classroom.
 During this instruction, a standards based curriculum is delivered using effective instructional strategies.
-Teachers also use screener data to identify student instructional needs to plan homogenous intervention/enrichment Universal Access (UA) groups.
+Teachers also use screener data to identify student instructional needs to plan homogenous intervention/enrichment, Universal Access (UA) groups and learning lab tutoring groups.

-After two 6-week cycles of providing research-based interventions, monitoring, and adjustments, students that are not responding will be referred to a Coordination of Services Team (COST) meeting to develop an intervention plan.
+After two 6-week cycles of providing research-based interventions, monitoring, and adjustments, students that are not responding will be referred to a Student Coordination of Services Team (SCOST) meeting to develop an intervention plan.